 Undiagnosed and untreated bladder cancer may advance, causing additional symptoms.
 Many of these result from the original tumor getting larger.

 As bladder cancer progresses, it penetrates the bladder lining and the surrounding layers of muscle and tissue.
-If the cancer continues to metastasize (spread), it may also cause symptoms in nearby or faraway organs and tissues.
+If the cancer continues metastasizing (spread), it may cause symptoms in nearby or faraway organs and tissues.

 Localized pain

-Pain in the pelvis, lower back, or flank can be because of a growing tumor that puts pressure on your bladder or nearby internal organs.
+Pain in the pelvis, lower back, or flank can result from a growing tumor that puts pressure on your bladder or nearby internal organs.

 If the tumor becomes large enough to block a ureter, you may experience lower back or flank pain on one side.
-Your flanks extend from your upper abdomen to your back along both sides of the body.
+Flanks extend from your upper abdomen to your back along both sides of the body.
 The ureters connect your kidneys to your bladder.

 With this type of pain, you may also have trouble voiding urine.